 The DuPuis Management Area is a 21,875-acre multi-use natural area.
 The property is interspersed with numerous ponds, wet prairies, cypress domes, pine flatwoods and remnant Everglades marsh.
 A 400-foot boardwalk trail provides a meandering path through a cypress swamp.
 The area provides 22 miles of hiking trails and 40 miles of horseback trails.
 Recreational opportunities abound with an equestrian center, graded vehicle roads, backpack and group campsites and seasonal hunting.
 DuPuis is far from urban areas, and its dark night sky lends itself to excellent star gazing.
 The District partners with the Center for Environmental Studies at Florida Atlantic University to conduct events, lecture series and other educational opportunities at the onsite environmental education facility.

 LILA (Loxahatchee Impoundment Landscape Assessment) – Palm Beach County

-Water quality monitoring and aquatic invertebrate surveys will include tests for critical water quality parameters, collect data and analyze results
+Water quality monitoring and aquatic invertebrate surveys that include testing for critical water quality parameters, data collection and analysis of results

 Reedy Creek, Osceola Environmental Studies Center – Osceola County